core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 1. The Group Manager MUST increment the Key Generation Number for the group by 1.

-2. The Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members.
-If any of such "elder members" is found in the group, then:

-   * The Group Manager MUST evict the elder members from the group.
-That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted elder members.
-This ensures that an Observe notification {{RFC7641}} can never successfully match against the Observe requests of two different observations.

-   * Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
-If any of those endpoints re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
-When one of those endpoints re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the endpoint as included in the stored list.

-3. The Group Manager MUST build a set of stale Sender IDs including:
+2. The Group Manager MUST build a set of stale Sender IDs including:

    - The Sender IDs that, during the current Gid, were both assigned to an endpoint and subsequently relinquished (see {{new-sender-id}}).

    - The current Sender IDs of the group members that the upcoming group rekeying aims to exclude from future group communications, if any.

-4. The Group Manager rekeys the group, by distributing:
+3. The Group Manager rekeys the group, by distributing:

    - The new keying material, i.e., the new Master Secret, the new Gid and (optionally) the new Master Salt.

    - The new Key Generation Number from step 1.

-   - The set of stale Sender IDs from step 3.
+   - The set of stale Sender IDs from step 2.

    Further information may be distributed, depending on the specific group key management scheme used in the group.